-4.10 The Provider may suspend the provision of the Subscription Services if any amount due to be paid by the Customer to the Provider under the Agreement is overdue, and the Provider has given to the Customer at least 30 days’ written notice, following the amount becoming overdue, of its intention to suspend the Subscription Services on this basis.
+4.10 The Provider may suspend the provision of the Subscription Services if any amount due to be paid by the Customer to the Provider under the Agreement (ie. monthly payment) or related to the Subscription Services (ie. Activation services such as digital advertising) is overdue, and the Provider has given to the Customer at least 30 days’ written notice, following the amount becoming overdue, of its intention to suspend the Subscription Services on this basis.

 5. Maintenance Services